icodragon/venn-galxe-firewall/README.md

 This project demonstrates the integration of a simple storage DApp with the Venn Network firewall protection system.
 It includes a smart contract that can store and retrieve values, with additional security features provided by the Venn Network.

+> The documentation provides an example of running the project using Docker Compose.
+If you wish to run the project without Docker Compose, please familiarize yourself with the project structure and select an appropriate method accordingly

 ## Features

 - Simple key-value storage smart contract